-Annual Report - The agency provides its annual report on accreditation status (required annually for accredited facilities and as applicable for initial accreditation).
+Annual Report - The agency provides its annual report on accreditation status with the exception of the year of the reaccreditation audit. (required annually for accredited facilities and as applicable for initial accreditation).

 Outcome Measures (as applicable) - The agency provides an electronic copy of these documents to the Visiting Committee